command-tab/awesome-n64-development/README.md

 * [libreultra](https://github.com/n64decomp/libreultra) - A decompilation of the Nintendo 64 standard SDK library, `libultra`
 * [n64ut](https://github.com/n64ut) - An in-progress set of modern Nintendo 64 libraries

-### Reverse Engineering
+## Reverse Engineering

+### Projects

+* [n64decomp](https://github.com/n64decomp/) - Nintendo 64 decompilation projects, including Super Mario 64 and The Legend of Zelda: Ocarina of Time (Master Quest)
+* [UltraPIF](https://github.com/jago85/UltraPIF_Hardware) - A replacement for the Nintendo 64 PIF chip that enables a region-free console
+* [UltraCIC](https://github.com/mikeryan/UltraCIC) - A clone of the Nintendo 64 CIC copy protection chip
+* [UltraCIC_C](https://github.com/jago85/UltraCIC_C) - Another Nintendo 64 CIC implementation (same name, but a separate implementation)
+* [UltraCIC-II](https://github.com/perkinsb1024/UltraCIC-II) - Code to recreate Nintendo 64 CIC chips on an ATTiny25/45
+* [N64 Uncompiled Source Code](http://shygoo.net/n64-uncompiled/) - Uncompiled source code and related material discovered in various Nintendo 64 ROM images
+* [shogihax](https://cturt.github.io/shogihax.html) - Details a remote code execution exploit of the Nintendo 64 via the Morita Shogi 64 cartridge and its dialup modem

+### Guides and Reference

 * [n64-decompiling](https://www.retroreversing.com/n64-decompiling) - An overview of decompiling Nintendo 64 ROMs with Ghidra
+* [awesome-decompilation](https://github.com/nforest/awesome-decompilation/blob/master/README.md) - A curated list of awesome decompilation resources and projects

+### Tools and Disassemblers

 * [N64LoaderWV](https://github.com/zeroKilo/N64LoaderWV) - Nintendo 64 ROM loader for the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) reverse engineering tool
-* [n64decomp](https://github.com/n64decomp/) - Nintendo 64 decompilation projects, including Super Mario 64 and The Legend of Zelda: Ocarina of Time (Master Quest)
-* [N64 Uncompiled Source Code](http://shygoo.net/n64-uncompiled/) - Uncompiled source code and related material discovered in various Nintendo 64 ROM images
 * [RI Probe](https://www.romhacking.net/homebrew/102/) - A ROM that dumps RDRAM values onscreen for debugging and exploring
 * [n64sym](https://github.com/shygoo/n64sym) - Scans a RAM dump for symbols from a given library or object file
-* [shogihax](https://cturt.github.io/shogihax.html) - Details a remote code execution exploit of the Nintendo 64 via the Morita Shogi 64 cartridge and its dialup modem
 * [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
 * [Compiler Explorer](https://godbolt.org) - Explore how your C, C++, Rust, or other compiled language code ends up looking after compilation
 * [mips_to_c](https://github.com/matt-kempster/mips_to_c) - An open-source MIPS decompiler, useful for understanding and reimplementing N64 games' behavior in C
 * [GEDecompressor](https://github.com/jombo23/N64-Tools/tree/master/GEDecompressor) - Decompressor for a wide variety of compression formats used across Nintendo 64 titles
 * [asm-differ](https://github.com/simonlindholm/asm-differ) - A `diff` script for MIPS assembly
 * [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) - A tool to randomly permute C files to better match a target binary
-* [awesome-decompilation](https://github.com/nforest/awesome-decompilation/blob/master/README.md) - A curated list of awesome decompilation resources and projects

 ## Programming